November 16-17, 2018

 Why the price difference between Redeemer and non-Redeemer congregants?

 The Formation conferences are intended primarily to equip Redeemer congregants.
 We offer a strictly limited number of spots to visitors.
-In an effort to honor all interested parties, we’ll also offer a Livestream option for a small fee.
-The video will remain online for several months to view at your convenience.
+In an effort to honor all interested parties, we also have a Livestream option for $35.
+The video will remain online until December 31 to view at your convenience.

 Who do I contact with a different question?